MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Model-agnostic Measure of Generalization Difficulty. [[paper]](https://arxiv.org/abs/2305.01034) [[code]](https://github.com/fietelab/inductive-bias-complexity)
+  - Akhilan Boopathy, Kevin Liu, Jaedong Hwang, Shu Ge, Asaad Mohammedsaleh, Ila Fiete. *ICML 2023*
+  - Key Word: Generalization Difficulty; Information Content of Inductive Biases.
+  - <details><summary>Digest</summary> The measure of a machine learning algorithm is the difficulty of the tasks it can perform, and sufficiently difficult tasks are critical drivers of strong machine learning models.
+However, quantifying the generalization difficulty of machine learning benchmarks has remained challenging.
+We propose what is to our knowledge the first model-agnostic measure of the inherent generalization difficulty of tasks.
+Our inductive bias complexity measure quantifies the total information required to generalize well on a task minus the information provided by the data.

 - Wasserstein PAC-Bayes Learning: A Bridge Between Generalisation and Optimisation. [[paper]](https://arxiv.org/abs/2304.07048)
   - Maxime Haddouche, Benjamin Guedj.
   - Key Word: PAC-Bayes Bound; Wasserstein Distances.